coinables/blockstream-utxo-extension/README.md

 Visit an address on the blockstream explorer
 Click the icon and press "Target Page"

-Still buggy and only can select one UTXO per page load.
+The interface is still buggy and only can select one UTXO per page load.
+Also 1 input max, up to 2 outputs max.

 Sign the unsigned transactions by copying the unsigned transaction hex and pasting it into the signor.html file.
 Enter your private key and click sign button.